2ndnature/FileXchange/README.md

 PhotoCopy
 =========
-Upcoming versions of [Photosmith](http://www.photosmithapp.com) and [ShutterSnitch](http://www.shuttersnitch.com) will use FileXchange to share photos specifically, dubbing the service "PhotoCopy".
+Photosmith and ShutterSnitch use FileXchange to share photos specifically, dubbing the service "PhotoCopy".

 If you wish to add PhotoCopy to your app: